 We've helped thousands of Sendwithus customers produce high quality email templates by making them responsive and multi-client compatible.
 We want to share our expertise and knowledge with everyone, and help programmers and marketers send great

 All the email templates featured on our site are open-source.
 That means they’re yours!
 You can add to them, edit them, change them in any way.
 You can import them into your Sendwithus Dashboard to start using them now, you can share them with your

 friends, or you can download them for later.
 It’s up to you!

 How do I use these templates with Sendwithus?

 Easy!
 Download the template style you would like to use.
-Now, head to your Sendwithus Dashboard, click “My Templates”, then click “Import HTML Template” and paste the raw HTML into the box.
+Now, head to your Sendwithus Dashboard, click “My Templates”, then click "New Blank Template” and paste the raw HTML into the box.
 Now it’s yours forever!

 How can I contribute?

 to get started.
 All pull requests are welcome, whether you're submitting a brand new theme or tweaking the look and feel of an existing one, send it our way.
 We want to see it.